MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 @codePush(options: CodePushOptions)
 ```

 Used to wrap a React component inside a "higher order" React component that knows how to synchronize your app's JavaScript bundle and image assets when it is mounted.
-Internally, the higher-order component calls [`sync`](#codepushsync) inside its `componentDidMount` lifecycle handle, which in turns performs an update check, downloads the update if it exists and installs the update for you.
+Internally, the higher-order component calls [`sync`](#codepushsync) inside its `componentDidMount` lifecycle handle, which performs an update check, downloads the update if it exists, and installs the update for you.

 This decorator provides support for letting you customize its behavior to easily enable apps with different requirements.
 Below are some examples of ways you can use it (you can pick one or even use a combination):